jacolomer/personal-page/content/authors/admin/_index.md

     url: https://www.ugr.es/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include attributions for poverty, social justice orientations.
+bio: My research interests include attributions for poverty, social justice orientations...

 # Interests to show in About widget
 interests: